purvajpatel/dinewell/README.md

-# Eat
+# DineWell

 ![](WhatToEat_Demo.gif)

-## Inspiration

-## What it does
+## Functionality
-Essentially, our website personalizes the user's experience by taking into account the user's dietary restrictions and time-of-day for the meal in order to provide a personalized diet plan for a particular meal of the day.
+Our platform tailors the user experience by considering their dietary restrictions and the time of day to offer a personalized meal plan for any specific mealtime.

-## How I built it
+## Development
-By inspecting a given meal for a given day at a restaurant of choice, I generated the personalized choice of dishes by looking at each dish's dietary restrictions, which is indicated next to the name of each dish.
-This ensures that all of the recommended dishes will satisfy the user's dietary restrictions.
-I do this by creating a Python backend to webscrape and analyze the data that communicates with a Javascript/HTML based frontend by using AJAX and Flask.
+I devised a method to analyze  meal options, ensuring each dish complies with the user's dietary needs.
+This involved creating a Python backend for web scraping and analysis, seamlessly communicating with a frontend built using JavaScript and HTML through AJAX and Flask.

-## Challenges I ran into
-There were two categories of challenges that I faced throughout the event - syntax and algorithmic.
-For the former, although I had experience working on both Javascript and on Python separately, it was our first time trying to connect the two as frontends and backends.
-For the latter, the default strategy of choosing dishes is to choose randomly out of all possible options based on restrictions, but I did try to employ some sort of machine learning model to make the caloric inputs work out better, and this was slightly more of a challenge because of time.

-## Accomplishments that I'm proud of
+## Hurdles
+My challenges fell into two main categories: syntax and algorithms.
+Integrating JavaScript and Python, despite prior experience with both languages individually, posed a novel challenge.
+On the algorithmic side, while the default selection strategy was random within restrictions, implementing a machine learning model for improved caloric recommendations proved to be a time-intensive challenge.

+## Achievements
-The biggest thing that I'm proud of is that I have a fully functional web app that was able to fully integrate the frontend Javascript and the backend Python.
+I'm most proud of achieving a fully functional web application that successfully integrates frontend JavaScript with backend Python.

-## What I learned
-I learned several different methods for integrating frontend and backend, including Flask.
+## Insights Gained
+Through this project, I acquired various techniques for integrating frontend and backend systems, with Flask serving as a valuable tool in this integration process.